workfloworchestrator/example-orchestrator/README.md

 4. create a core link
     1. in the left-above corner, click on `New subscription`
     2. select either the `core link 10G` or `core link 100G`
-    3. fill in de forms and finally click on `Start workflow` to start the workflow
+    3. fill in the forms and finally click on `Start workflow` to start the workflow
 5. create a customer port (need at least two **tagged** ports to create a l2vpn)
     1. use `New subscription` for either a `port 10G` or a `port 100G`
-    3. fill in de forms and click on `Start workflow` to start the workflow
+    3. fill in the forms and click on `Start workflow` to start the workflow
 6. create a l2vpn
     1. use `New subscription` for a `l2vpn`, fill in the forms, and `Start workflow`